-The security administrator must be connected to a database in order to use these stored procedures and table function to archive or list that database's audit logs.
+You must be connected to a database in order to use these stored procedures and table functions to archive or list that database's audit logs.

-If you copy the archived files to another database system, and you want to use the stored procedures to access them, ensure that the database name is the same, or rename the files to include the same database name.
+If you copy the archived files to another database system, and you want to use the stored procedures and table functions to access them, ensure that the database name is the same, or rename the files to include the same database name.

-These stored procedures and table function do not archive or list the instance level audit log.
+These stored procedures and table functions do not archive or list the instance level audit log.
 The system administrator must use the db2audit command to archive and extract the instance level audit log.

-The security administrator can use these stored procedures and table function to perform the following operations:
+You can use these stored procedures and table functions to perform the following operations: